eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 Variable: `VERIFIER_JAR_SIGNING_KEY_PASSWORD`
 Description: Password of the Key to use for JAR signing, in the configured Keystore

+### Proxy configuration

 Variable: `VERIFIER_HTTP_PROXY_URL`
 Description: Set verifier proxy URL to use
 Example: `http://exmaple.com`

 Variable: `VERIFIER_HTTP_PROXY_USERNAME`
-Description: Set proxy username for Ktor to use
+Description: Set proxy username for proxy to use
 Example: `username`

 Variable: `VERIFIER_HTTP_PROXY_PASSWORD`
-Description: Set proxy password for Ktor to use
+Description: Set proxy password for proxy to use
 Example: `passwd`

 ## How to contribute